-- A Test Automation Strategy provides a definite position on the different software testing methodologies and the reasons as to why they have been selected or excluded from the chosen processes.
-A perfect example is the position on Unit Testing, which we have amply described in this article.
+- A Test Automation Strategy provides a definite position on the different Software Testing methodologies and the reasons as to why they have been selected or excluded from the chosen processes.
+A perfect example is a position on Unit Testing, which we have amply described in this article.

 - The strategy also defines the rules of engagement between the development and testing teams.
-These rules are essential, primarily if you use techniques such as Test-Driven Development that require a high degree of collaboration between cross-functional teams.
+These rules are essential, primarily if you use techniques such as Test-Driven Development that require high collaboration between cross-functional teams.

 It is important to note that there is no one-size-fits-all plan that works equally well across different industries (e-commerce, automotive, financial), platforms (web apps, desktop apps, embedded software, legacy software), technologies, or deployment options (cloud, hosted, onsite, embedded).
 You simply have to fill in the blanks as per your custom settings.

 3.2 Properties of a Great Test and Automation Strategy

 - Clarity and Accessibility.
 A test strategy (or any such guides) must be published.
-Publishing internal processes removes any temptation to improvise and provides a solid baseline for continuous improvement.
+Publishing internal processes remove any temptation to improvise and provides a solid baseline for continuous improvement.

 - Well Articulated: An excellent test and automation strategy uses unified terminology and precise language when addressing key issues.
-Critical elements of software testing such as type (User Acceptance, System Integration, Unit Testing…), approach (Black, Grey, or White box), automation (Full, Semi, or None) need to be clearly articulated to avoid ambiguity and misunderstandings.
+Critical elements of software testing such as type (User Acceptance, System Integration, Unit Testing…), approach (Black, Grey, or White box), and automation (Full, Semi, or None) need to be clearly articulated to avoid ambiguity and misunderstandings.

 - Finely Engineered Processes that would answer the below questions: